antonioshadji/ethereum-staking-smart-contract/README.md

 # Staking Pool Smart Contract.
 In the near future, it is expected that Ethereum will move to a Proof of Stake model.
-The details are uncertain, but it is likely that there may be an opportunity to organize a staking pool as a business opportunity.
+The details are uncertain, but it is likely that there is an opportunity to organize a staking pool as a business opportunity.

 This contract is designed to be a framework for staking ether as a group.
 Since details are few at this time, I have created a dummy contract that will act as the staking contract.
 The staking pool contract will manage users deposits and distribution of profits.

 ## Users functions